 EV 511 Small Group Evangelism.
 Small groups are the ideal vehicles for communicating the essence of Christian faith to Baby Boomers and the X Generation.
 In this hands-on course, students will learn both how to do small group outreach and to train lay Christians in this art.
-M.Div. core: MIN3 the century.
+M.Div. core: MIN3 nature, problems and needs of urban Hispanic communities.
+Taught only in Spanish.
+M. Div. core: MIN3.

+EV 514 Urban Evangelism.
+Concentrates on the city as the locus for ministry at the close of the century.
 Emphasis will be placed on the peculiar ethos of the city, the church's approach to the urban milieu, and models of current ministry in urban settings.
 Includes field trips and exposure to persons from urban ministries.
 M.Div. core: MIN3